icgc-argo/argo-docs/docs/data-access/data-download.md

 Platform users can search for a file set of interest using the [File Repository](https://platform.icgc-argo.org/repository).
 File sets can be narrowed down by selecting specific values in the filter panel on the left side of the page.
 Once you have a file set identified, click the `Download > File Manifest` on the top right side of the table to download a TSV file manifest.

-The file manifest contains a list of the files match your search query, along with some additional metatdata to assist in file identification.
+The file manifest contains a list of the files that match your search query, along with some additional metadata to assist in file identification.
 The file manifest will be used by the score-client to identify the list of files to download.

 > NOTE: Clinical data can be downloaded by any user.
 In order to download controlled molecular data, you **must have ICGC DACO approval**.
 Learn more about the [DACO application process here](data-access), or [apply for DACO approval here](https://icgc.org/daco).